rohitrathnam/venato-smartshoe/README.md

 - Another key activity to measure

 ## Unfair-advantage
-- Cant be easily...
+- New intellectual property
-- ... copied and bought
+- Currently no competition